matthewgiarra/simple-ai/PyTorch/simple_tensorcore_benchmark_jetson/README.md

 To set nvidia as the default Docker runtime:

-1. Open or create the file `/etc/docker/daemon.json` to contain the following content:
+1. Create or modify the file `/etc/docker/daemon.json` to contain the following content:

 	```bash
 	{